This article describes steps to take if you are unable to download or save files using Firefox.

 Change file type settings

 If downloading certain file types does not work, check to make sure Firefox is not set to handle those file types differently from others.
-See Change what Firefox does when you click on or download a file for instructions on how to view and change how different file types are handled.
+See Manage file types and download actions in Firefox for instructions on how to view and change how different file types are handled.

 Configure Internet security software